sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 ```

 ## Fetch file content
 Actually you don't need to copy file out first to see its content, you can directly use `-cat` to printing the content of files in HDFS.
-For example, below command print out content of the one file you just put into HDFS.
+For example, the following command print out content of the one file you just put into HDFS.
 ```
 hdfs dfs -cat input/case.csv
 ```
-You will find wildcard character is very useful since output of MapReduce and other Hadoop based tools tends to be directory.
-For example, to print content of all csv files(the case.csv and control.csv) in `input` HDFS folder, you can
+You will find wildcard character very useful since output of MapReduce and other Hadoop-based tools tendsto be directory.
+For example, to print content of all csv files (the case.csv and control.csv) in the `input` HDFS folder, you can
 ```
 hdfs dfs -cat input/*.csv
 ```